Channel V: Expansion into other countries

+Closure

 On 27 April 2021, Disney announced that Channel [V] would be closing down on 1 October as part of its winddown of traditional cable/satellite networks across Southeast Asia and Hong Kong in favor of focusing on both Disney+ and Disney+ Hotstar.
-Thus the channel space initially created by the first incarnation of MTV Asia in 1991 subsequently ceased to exist on October 1, 2021.
-As a result, Channel [V] remains on-air only in Mainland China.
+Thus the channel space initially created by the first incarnation of MTV Asia in 1991 subsequently ceased to exist on 1 October 2021.
+As a result, the Star China Media-managed Channel [V] in Mainland China became the only Channel [V] branch operating until its shutdown on 8 May 2026, marking the end of a 34-year existence on Channel [V].

-Operating channel
+Feeds

 Mainland China

 Channel [V] Mainland China is the Chinese branch of the Channel [V] network.
 It started operating in Mainland China in 1994 as part of Channel [V] Asia.
 Fox International Channels Asia Pacific sold certain Mandarin language entertainment television channels that target Mainland China, including Channel [V] Mainland China, to China Media Capital.
 As a result, Channel [V] Mainland China is a part of Star China Media as of 2014 along with Xing Kong.
 The channel is free-to-air on 3715 H on AsiaSat 7 however in areas with strong 5G reception it can be hard to receive stable reception.
-Channel [V] switches between Simplified and Traditional Chinese with selected Channel [V] International programs airing with Chinese subtitles.